Equivalence between duality and gradient flow solutions for one-dimensional aggregation equations: The linear case

 We are able to prove in this case the following Theorem. \begin{theorem} Let $W(x)=-\frac 12 |x|$ and $a$ satisfy assumption \eqref{hyp_a}.
 Let $\rho^{ini}\in \calP_2(\RR)$ be given. \begin{itemize} \item[(i)] There exists a unique gradient flow solution $\rho\in AC_{loc}^2([0,+\infty),\calP_2(\RR))$ in the sense of Definition \ref{defgradflow}.
 Therefore $\rho$ satisfies in the distributional sense

-where $u(x)=W'*\rho(x)=\rho((-\infty,x))-\frac 12$ and $\achapo_u$ is defined in \eqref{def:u}.
+where $u(x)=W'*\rho(x)=\frac 12(\rho(x,+\infty) -\rho(-\infty,x))$ and $\achapo_u$ is defined in \eqref{aVolpert}.
 Moreover, this solution is unique and we have the energy estimate~: for all $0\leq t_0\leq t_1 <\infty$,

 \item[(ii)] The duality solution of Theorem \ref{dual_anonid} satisfies $\rho(t)\in \calP_2(\RR)$ for all $t\geq 0$ and coincides with the gradient flow solution of the first item.
-Moreover we have $\rho=-\pa_xU$ where $U$ is the unique entropy solution of the scalar conservation law
+Moreover we have $\rho=-\pa_xu$ where $u$ is the unique entropy solution of the scalar conservation law

-\end{itemize} \end{theorem} Notice that the equivalence between entropy solutions and gradient flow solutions (item $(ii)$) has been observed independently in \cite{bonaschi} in the linear case $a=Id$ and for $W(x)=\pm |x|$ (including then a repulsive case).
+where $A$ is an antiderivative of $a$. \end{itemize} \end{theorem} Notice that the equivalence between entropy solutions and gradient flow solutions (item $(ii)$) has been observed independently in \cite{bonaschi} in the linear case $a=Id$ and for $W(x)=\pm |x|$ (including then a repulsive case).

-\begin{proof} $(i)$ We use the ideas of Section 2 of \cite{Carrillo}.
-Therefore we will only gives the main steps and do not detail all the computations.
-As recalled in the beginning of this paper, the proof is divided into several steps.
+\begin{proof} $(i)$ We use the ideas of Section 2 of \cite{Carrillo} recalled in the beginning of this paper, Section \ref{sec:Carrillo}.
+The proof is divided into several steps.

+We first notice that due to the one dimensional framework, we can simplify the computations by working in the Hilbert space $L^2(-\frac 12,\frac 12)$.
+In fact, the function $u=W'*\rho$ is, up to a constant, the cumulative distribution of $-\rho$, since $\rho=-\pa_x u$.
+Using the definition \eqref{aVolpert}, since $\achapo_u$ is arbitrary on $S_u\setminus J_u$, we have~: